microconfig/microconfig/README.md

     server.port: 8080
     application.name: payments # better to get name from folder
     payments:
-      booktimeoutInMs: 900000 # how long in min ?
+      bookTimeoutInMs: 900000 # how long in min ?
       system.retries: 3
     consistency.validateConsistencyIntervalInMs: 420000 # difficult to read. how long in min ?
 ```